-B) Lift right leg up, bending knee slightly, and kick right foot forward.
+B) Lift right leg up, bend the knee slightly, and kick right foot forward.
 Keep ankle flexed and push through your heel.

 C) Place the right foot down and switch to the left.

-D) Continue to repeat for desired amount of time or number or repetitions.
+D) Continue to repeat for the desired amount of time or number of repetitions.

-A) Start in squat position, weight back on heels and arms long next to side holding dumbbells.
+A) Start in a squat position, weight back on heels and arms long next to the side holding dumbbells.

-C) Slowly lower the weights back down and return to squat position.
+C) Slowly lower the weights back down and return to a squat position.
 Repeat with left knee.

-B) Make two fists and hold arms next to side with elbows bent.
+B) Make two fists and hold arms next to the side with elbows bent.

-C) Punch the right fist in an upward motions, stopping firmly at chin level.
+C) Punch the right fist in upward motions, stopping firmly at chin level.